ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 plane_weighting - Calculates how to weight the updates from each plane when deciding how to update the localization position during fitting.

+plot_heights - Plot a (sampling) of the heights from a single data set.

 print_mapping - Prints out a mapping file.